SinkroniusMaximus/ESP32_Comm/README.md

 > Note when using husarnet the link to the webpage is found on app.husarnet.com, click on the button Web UI, however it might lead to LinkFromHusarnet/index.html, which doesn't exist in this example, therefor use LinkFromHusarnet/

 > Note that there are processing and nextion example sketches included, the processing sketch requires you to get the controlP5 library

+> Apparently the husarnet code involves a means of Over The Air (OTA) transfer, get informed if you need it!